raspberrypilearning/push-button-stop-motion/worksheet.md

     ```

 1. Now set up your animation subject (e.g. LEGO), ready to start the stop motion animation.
 1. **IMPORTANT** This time, do not run the program from IDLE as it will be impossible to break out of the loop.
-Instead, return to the terminal window and enter `sudo python animation.py`.
+Instead, return to the terminal window and enter `sudo python3 animation.py`.
 1. Press the button to capture the first frame, then rearrange the animation subject and press the button again to capture each subsequent frame.
 1. Once all the frames have been captured, press `Ctrl + C` which will terminate the program.
 1. Open the `animation` folder in the file manager to see your stills collection.